What is Grass-Fed Whey Protein?

 Along with this population growth pattern, there exists at some level of demand, an inelastic point at which supply is hard-pressed to balance the equation.

-In any event, when commodity demand grows faster than a natural stock-pile can satisfy, there are only two possible outcomes to re-balance/reduce need -
+In any event, when commodity demand grows faster than a natural stock-pile can satisfy, there are only two possible outcomes to re-balance -

 Serving the market at a low price point during a period of high demand comes at a cost.
-Unfortunately, the sacrifice of product quality absorbs the burden of that cost.
+Unfortunately, the product quality absorbs the burden of that cost, and the consumers' nutrition is sacrificed.
+The industry will always choose the option that pays the most; thus, option 1 plays out.

 As a result, nature gets altered, and in this case, the advent of nutrient-rich grain feed is traced back.